 There are several VoIP suppliers in the UK, however, we are able to offer our customers the chance to save more than £200 on your home phone bill with Vonage.

-Vonage offers unlimited calls to UK landlines from just £8.00/month with no line rental charges and no installation costs.
-Simply plug into your Lothian Broadband router for a clear, reliable and feature packed landline service.
+Vonage offers unlimited calls to UK landlines from just £8.50/month with no line rental charges and no installation costs.
+Simply plug into your Lothian Broadband router for a clear, reliable landline service.